top of page

 • Is there insurance to cover my kayak?

 The GIVETOLIVE insurance policy covers all participants for injury but does not cover your equipment and gear, rented or owned.
 You must insure your own kayak and gear or ensure that there is coverage for any rental you may acquire.
-The BIG SWIM is not liable for the loss of a kayak in case of emergency.
+The BIG SWIM is not liable for the loss of a kayak or other equipment.

 • What is The BIG SWIM like for kayakers?

 Unlike most of your paddling experiences, this one will be likely slower and mainly consist of small adjustments and bracing against waves and wind.
 You will be maintaining a compass bearing and adjusting the bow of your boat to point in that direction (which is why a deck compass is best).
-At the same time you will be attempting to stay close to your swimmer but not so close that you would hit them with your paddle or your boat.
+At the same time you will be attempting to stay close to your swimmer but not so close that you would bump them with your paddle or your boat.
 You will hear safety conversations on the radio, but otherwise it will likely be a very quiet event for kayakers, as participants spread out quickly within the first kilometer.
-It is important that you practice with your swimmer ahead of time to work on this positioning.
+It is important that you practice with your swimmer ahead of time to work on your positioning.
 Ask your swimmer where they want the boat positioned relative to them swimming.
 Some have a preference because of how they breathe or which side they look from the most as they swim.
-Some might not feel comfortable swimming with a boat right in front of them, so will want you behind them.
-Our recommendation is that you are positioned in a way that you and the swimmer can connect through line of sight, and that you are positioned between the swimmer and the bridge.
+Our recommendation is that you are positioned in a way that you and the swimmer can connect through line of sight.
 Our “core” kayakers will connect with you throughout the event to ensure the safety of you and your participant.
 You will also be asked to monitor a radio channel in case of emergency procedures, or a revision of course (which does happen occasionally during our events).

-• Can I wear headphones or listen to music?
+• Can I wear headphones or listen to music during the event?

 No. During The BIG SWIM you are responsible for the human being swimming next to you.
 You are their life raft in this event and it is imperative that your attention is solely on that person and our safety protocols.
 Swimmers and kayakers are not permitted to utilize electronic music devices during the event.
 This is to ensure your safety during the event and anyone caught with these devices will be removed from the event.
-We also ask that you avoid taking phone calls or updating social media while on the water to eliminate distractions.
+We also ask that you do not take phone calls or update social media while on the water to eliminate distractions.

 • How do I know what direction to take my swimmer?

-Kayakers will be provided with a map in their welcome package on Saturday to assist them in navigating the area.
-More specific details will also be covered in our mandatory safety paddle on the Saturday prior.
+Kayakers will be provided with a map on event weekend to assist them in navigating the area.
+More specific details will also be covered in our mandatory safety paddle the day before.
 On the morning of the event, we will announce a compass bearing for kayakers to follow that will capitalize on the conditions and ideally ensure the best crossing for the swimmer.
 Note that we often must adjust the compass bearings during the event, and sometimes for specific swimmers, to ensure they are having a successful event.
 The goal is to have the swimmer land ashore close to the bridge, on the western side, where there is a beach and the crowds will be.
 It is important that all kayakers can understand how to read a compass and follow a compass bearing.

 • I don't have a swimmer but I want to paddle.